One of Few

 In 1970, the college was approved by the United States Department of Justice for the education of foreign students.
 It has been certified since 1975 by the Department of Education for eligibility to participate in federally-sponsored student aid programs.

 In 2006, the college was granted regional accreditation by the Higher Learning Commission (HLC).
-The accreditation was reaffirmed in 2011.
+The accreditation has been maintained ever since.

 Decentralization of the college's operations began in June 2017.
 The administrative team moved to the Church of the Nazarene's Global Ministry Center in Lenexa, Kansas.
 Campus courses moved to facilities leased from Colorado Springs First Church of the Nazarene.
 The school's Information Technology center remained on the college's original campus.
 NBC's students, 95% of whom study online, complete their courses wherever their internet connection intersects with the college's learning management system.